top of page

 While the Childhood Summit is all about amplifying children's voices, we also invite a select group of grown-up keynote speakers to share their insights.
 These speakers will address key issues raised by children, offering expert perspectives, solutions, and ways to create meaningful change.
 Their voices complement the powerful messages shared by young keynote speakers, helping to turn children's concerns into real action.

-Our 2025 Grown Up keynote Speakers
+Our 2025 Grown Up Keynote Speakers

 jeff0G0A4675.jpg